githubtraining/write-javascript-actions/responses/10_create-metadata.md

 6. Save the `action.yml` file
 7. commit the changes:
    `git add .`
-   `git commit -m 'update action.yml'`
+   `git commit -m 'add metadata for the joke action'`
 8. push them to the `action-two` branch:
    `git push`